-To determine the recoverable amount, discount rate applied to the cash flow projections was 13.94% (2019: 12.36%) and was based on external sources of information.
-Terminal growth rate was assumed at 1% (2019: 1%).
+To determine the recoverable amount, discount rate applied to the cash flow projections was 11.61% (2020: 13.94%) and was based on external sources of information.
+Terminal growth rate was assumed at 1% (2020: 1%).
 Other key assumption, on which management based its cash flow projections for the period, was future profitability of the operation of the subsidiary.
-During forecast period rental income is projected to increase by 23,41% in financial year 2021 comparing to 2020, and by on average 20% per annum in following years.
-The costs in 2021 and onwards were estimated based on the budget approved by the management of the Company which are dependent on the volume of rental portfolio.
+It is expected that in the forecast period, considering the changes in the business, rental income is expected to decrease.
+The growth will resume from 2025.
+The costs in 2022 and onwards were estimated based on the budget approved by the management of the Company which are dependent on the volume of rental portfolio.